Section 25 Notice and Pub Agreements

-Either party can apply to the court up until the termination date named in the section 25 notice.
+Either party can apply to the court up until the termination date named in the Section 25 notice.
 Deadlines can be extended by agreement a simple letter between parties will suffice.
-The tenancy will end if no-one makes an application in time and no agreement for a new tenancy has been made.
+The tenancy will end if no one makes an application in time and no agreement for a new tenancy has been made.

-If application to the court has been made by the landlord this can only be withdrawn with the tenant’s consent (this would clearly be the case if the parties have reached agreement); if the tenant informs the court, that they do not want a new tenancy, the proceedings are dismissed.
+If an application to the court has been made by the landlord this can only be withdrawn with the tenant’s consent (this would clearly be the case if the parties have reached an agreement); if the tenant informs the court, that they do not want a new tenancy, the proceedings are dismissed.

-When can a landlord “not” serve a section 25 notice?
+When can a landlord “not” serve a Section 25 notice?

 A different procedure applies if the tenant takes the initiative they can serve a section 26 notice on their landlord, requesting a new tenancy at termination, and proposing terms.
-The landlord will be blocked from serving a section 25 notice.
-If the landlord does not oppose renewal no legal steps need be taken; if the landlord opposes they, the landlord must notify the tenant and state the grounds of opposition.
-Whilst a landlord may express grounds to oppose a renewal of the tenancy it does not follow that these would be valid or indeed deny the tenant the right to renew.
+The landlord will be blocked from serving a Section 25 notice.
+If the landlord does not oppose renewal no legal steps need to be taken; if the landlord opposes, the landlord must notify the tenant and state the grounds of opposition.
+Whilst a landlord may express grounds to oppose a renewal of the tenancy it does not follow that these would be valid or deny the tenant the right to renew.
 A court would consider the grounds and evidence for renewal and denial of renewal and determine accordingly.

 Section 26 notice